MonikaFeigler/KBC_DataFlowTemplates/in-ecommerce-googleads/v0/README.md

 ### EX: [IN-ECOMMERCE-GOOGLEADS] Extractor

-This extractor is getting data about Google ads monthly insights and insights for the last 90 days.
+This extractor is getting data about Google ads insights.

 ### TR: [IN-ECOMMERCE-GOOGLEADS] Transformation